Dublin Port: History

+Medieval port

 The medieval port of Dublin was located on the south bank of the Liffey near Christ Church Cathedral, a few kilometres upstream from its current location.

+Ballast Office

-On 17 September 1707, Thomas Burgh the Surveyor General of Ireland read a paper to the Dublin Society entitled 'Some Thoughts for the Improveing the Harbour of Dublin' (sic) in which the dangers of the bar of Dublin (a shallow sandbank which ran across the mouth of the river) was mentioned as well as a proposed basin in which ships could be secure from inclement weather or hostile attack.
+On 17 September 1707, Thomas Burgh, the Surveyor General of Ireland, read a paper to the Dublin Society entitled 'Some Thoughts for the Improveing the Harbour of Dublin' (sic) in which the dangers of the bar of Dublin (a shallow sandbank which ran across the mouth of the river) was mentioned as well as a proposed basin in which ships could be secure from inclement weather or hostile attack.

-The year 1707 also witnessed the passing of "An Act for Cleansing the Port, Harbour, and River of Dublin and for Erecting a Ballast Office in the said city" which witnessed the initiation of the Ballast Office - the first municipal authority in Dublin to take control of the port.
+The year 1707 also witnessed the passing of "An Act for Cleansing the Port, Harbour, and River of Dublin and for Erecting a Ballast Office in the said city" which witnessed the initiation of the Ballast Office – the first municipal authority in Dublin to take control of the port.
 The key functions of the Ballast Office were the imposition of port charges and the maintenance of the navigation channel, the latter of which had been a perennial problem.
+Luke Gardiner acted as the first secretary of the office.

+Great South Wall

 In 1715, work began on constructing the Great South Wall to shelter the entrance to the port.
 Poolbeg Lighthouse at the end of the South Bull Wall was constructed in 1767.
 The wall was finally completed in 1795 measuring 5 km.
 This protected the port from the shifting sands of Dublin Bay.

-After James Gandon's Custom House was built further downstream in 1791, the port moved downstream to the north bank of the river estuary.
+After James Gandon's Custom House was built further downstream in 1791, the port moved further towards the north bank of the river estuary.

+Bull Wall

-In 1800, a three month survey of Dublin Bay conducted by Captain William Bligh recommended the construction of the Bull Wall.
+In 1800, a three-month survey of Dublin Bay conducted by Captain William Bligh recommended the construction of the Bull Wall.
 After the completion of the wall in 1825, North Bull Island slowly formed as sand built up behind it.

+Containerisation

 The advent of containerisation in the second half of the 20th century resulted in the port gradually moving a mile further downstream to enable new wharves with deeper water to be constructed.